Skip to content

 Creating a names.yaml file

-The Names vocabulary has been implemented with the ORCiD public dataset as a possible source to import entries from.
+The Names vocabulary has been implemented with the ORCID public dataset as a possible source to import entries from.
 This means that the functionality to read entries from this format is already available.
 For example, you can use the vocabularies convert command to convert this dataset into a YAML file with the appropriate names metadata format:

 invenio vocabularies convert \